geekodour/o/content/personal_lists/quotes.md

 -   2 things the rock does to manage his psychology:
     -   remember what it was like when he  started with nothing
     -   ask himself “how bad of a motherfucker do you think you are”
+-   There must be something like the opposite of suicide, whereby a person radically and abruptly decides to start living, or rescue their own life from destruction/ obscurity

 ## Creating {#creating}